 Introduction We believe that business should be conducted honestly, fairly and with respect for people, their dignity and their rights.
 This Code is intended to make clear what this means in terms of practical behaviour.
 It spells out the standards of behaviour by which we try to manage the organisation.
 We expect and require that all managers and employees of Canterbury apply the same standards in their dealings with other people and organisations.

+What are we in Business for?
+We are in business to create shareholder value by developing and marketing products of quality, reputation, performance, style and value and by selling them on fair terms to our customers.
 To build long term sustainable shareholder value, we need to implement our vision to develop a category leading brand.
 We will do this honestly, fairly and with respect for people and the natural environment.
 To continue to grow and prosper we will need, increasingly, to build partnerships with our customers and suppliers.
 Such partnerships must be based on mutual trust and we will earn our partners’ trust by operating according to the principles laid out in this document.

 Stakeholders There are a number of categories of people and organisations who are affected by our actions and to whom we have responsibilities.
 These include our employees, our customers, our suppliers, other business partners (such as licensees, distributors and joint venture partners) and the wider community.
 These are, of course, in addition to our shareholders, the owners of the business, to whom we have the responsibility to protect their investment and to make sure that they receive an appropriate return.